Indiana Child Custody Modification

 How to Modify Child Custody in Indiana

 When you and your child's life has experienced a substantial change, it may be time to modify your current custody plan.
-Our Carmel family law attorneys can assist our clients with modifying child custody plans to reflect the changing needs of their child.
-Our team at HOLLINGSWORTH ROBERTS MEANS can offer you support through the modification process and resolve disputes that arise from the other parent.
+Our Carmel custody modification attorneys can assist our clients with modifying child custody plans to reflect the changing needs of their child.
+Our team at Hollingsworth Roberts Means in Carmel and Indianapolis can offer you support through the modification process and resolve disputes that arise from the other parent.

 Learn more about: